 Parserr alternative

-Parserr Alternative: Email Parser That Reads Attachments With No Rules to Maintain
+Parserr Alternative: Email Parser With No Rules to Maintain

 Get the same no-code email parsing, without a rule to rebuild every time a sender changes their layout

-Parserr is a capable rule-based email parser, but it asks you to define and maintain extraction rules per format, and it does not read the contents of every attachment type.
-MailParse is a Parserr alternative that reads the fields you name across varied layouts, pulls data out of PDF, CSV, and spreadsheet attachments, and returns Excel, CSV, or JSON.
-Connect Gmail, Outlook, Microsoft 365, or IMAP, forward a message, or POST to the REST API, with no per-sender rules to babysit.
+Parserr is a capable rule-based email parser, but it asks you to define and maintain extraction rules per format, one per sender or template.
+MailParse is a Parserr alternative that reads the fields you name across varied layouts and turns an HTML table in the email into one row per line item, then returns Excel, CSV, or JSON.
+Connect Gmail, Outlook, Microsoft 365, or IMAP, or POST to the REST API, with no per-sender rules to babysit.

 No per-sender rules to maintain